-While most people think of Acne as affecting those in the teen years, Acne can also be a struggle for many adults with aging skin.
-Acne is a disease of the oil-secreting glands of the skin, producing eruptions on the face, neck, and shoulders that can leave pitted scars.
-For reasons no one completely understands, follicles, often called pores, overproduce cells and sometimes get blocked.
-Sebum (oil), which normally drains to the surface get blocked, and bacteria begins to grow.
-It is this bacteria that is responsible for the formation of acne and is the most common skin disorder in the United States.
+While most people think of Acne as affecting those in their teen years, Acne can also be a struggle for many adults with aging skin.
+Acne is the most common skin disorder in the United States.

 Treatment for Acne includes the use of Acne Lasers as well as properly selected skin care products to maintain results.

 Acne can be different for everyone.
 Some acne is superficial red and white bumps; some is deep and cystic in nature.
 No matter what it is, acne can be distressing and annoyingly persistent.
 Hormones likely play a role in the development of acne, making the condition most common in teenagers.

 But people of all ages can get acne.
 Many adults still struggle with intermittent but persistent acne breakouts due to hormonal changes associated with menstrual cycles.
 Adult acne can also be related to a condition called Rosacea.

 This condition is associated with easy flushing or blushing and can progress to the appearance of visible capillaries on the face – usually around the nose and on the cheeks.
 The acne associated with “Acne Rosacea” appears as pimple-like, red bumps.
 Depending on its severity, acne can lead to scarring of the skin and cause emotional distress.

 The good news is that effective treatments are available — and the earlier treatment is started, the lower your risk of lasting damage to the skin.
 Based on the depth and type of acne, different lasers or treatments can be used for the best outcome.